volution/vonuvoli-scheme/documentation/readme.rst

 Although the actual usage documentation (API, internals, etc.) is at the moment quite scarce, the `about <About_>`_ section is quite extensive in explaining what ``vonuvoli`` Scheme actually is all about, what is the current implementation status, how it differs from other Scheme implementations, and why it is written in Rust.

+For the moment the implemented functionality (syntaxes, procedures, etc.) are listed at:

+  * `all available functionality <./documentation/libraries.md>`_;
+  * `only R7RS compliant functionality <./documentation/r7rs-support.md>`_  (including clear markings for those currently unsupported or unimplemented);

 ----